GlobetrotterG/lovecebu/README.md

     * Shopping
     * Phone Network
     * Visa Entry
     * Getting to Cebu
     * Airport
     * Where to stay?
-     * Learn to Cebuano
+    * Learn Cebuano

-## 4. about.html page
+## 4. About page

-### Navbar, Contact Us, and Footer
+### Navbar and Footer
-* Similar to index.html
+* Similar to Index/Home page

 ### Jumbotron

-* The Section title "About Love Cebu" added and background photo similar to index.html.
+* The Section title **"About Love Cebu"** added and background photo similar to index.html.
 Text colour similar to Experience Cebu page.

 ### Page content
- * Has a Intro title "Who We Are" and an article about the person behind Love Cebu! site with my photo below the article.
+ * Has a Intro title **"Who We Are"** and an article about the person behind Love Cebu! site with my photo below the article.

-## 5. contact.html page
+## 5. Contact page

-### Navbar, Contact Us, and Footer
+### Navbar and Footer
-* Similar to index.html
+* Similar to Home/Index page
-* The only difference is the title of the contact box is "Get in touch with us!" instead of "Contact Us"

 # Color theme
 * Cebu is a tropical island, and has a very vibrant atmosphere, I came up with some vibrant and Fiesta colours that compliments the logo of Love Cebu!
 * I used the site [Coolors](https://coolors.co/) to get colour inspiration for the site.
 * Colours that were chosen were:
-  * #ffdab9 (Peach Puff) - Used for the body of the site and a highlight to the index.html Jumotron slogan "Cebu...Queen City of the South."
+  * #ffdab9 (Peach Puff) - Used for the body of the site and a highlight to the index.html Jumotron slogan **"Cebu...Queen City of the South."**
   * #e77728 (Bright Orange) - Used as a background colour for the Navbar, Footer, buttons, and Section separator on pages.
 It's also been used on some words on the Jumbotron or Intro texts.
   * #f9b81d (Vivid Orange) - Used in Contact form, when you over the Nav list, buttons and also used on some words on the Jumbotron slogan.
   * #ff1616 (Vivid Red) - Used on some words on every page, except the Contact page.
-This is to blend with the "Love" word on the Love Cebu! logo which is the same colour.
+This is to blend with the **"Love"** word on the Love Cebu! logo which is the same colour.
   * #fff (White) - Used as a text colour for the Nav lists, Social media links on Footer, and on Section separator on the Home page.
   * Black has also been used as a default colour text, especially on articles and on the Experience Cebu page.